 In Chile, we transport the crude oil we produce in the Fell Block by truck to ENAP's processing, storage and selling facilities at the Gregorio Refinery.
-As of the date of this annual report, ENAP purchases all of the crude oil we produce in Chile.
-We rely upon the continued good condition, maintenance and accessibility of the roads we use to deliver the crude oil we produce.
+As of the date of this annual report, ENAP purchases all the crude oil we produce in Chile.
+During 2022, ENAP had problems with its terminal's storage capacity.
+This made it necessary to limit, for 40 days, the production of the Fell Block to gas wells and to manage the associated liquids with internal storage capacity.
+We rely upon the continued good condition, maintenance, and accessibility of the roads we use to deliver the crude oil we produce.
 If the condition of these roads were to deteriorate or if they were to become inaccessible for any period of time, this could delay delivery of crude oil in Chile and materially harm our business.

-In the Fell Block, we depend on ENAP-owned gas pipelines to deliver the gas we produce to Methanex, the principal purchaser of the gas we produce.
-If ENAP's pipelines were unavailable, this could have a materially adverse effect on our ability to deliver and sell our product to Methanex, which could have a material adverse effect on our gas sales.
+In the Fell Block, we depend on ENAP-owned gas pipelines to deliver the gas we produce to Methanex, our main buyer.
+If ENAP's pipelines were unavailable to deliver, this could have a materially adverse effect on our ability to deliver and sell our product to Methanex, which could have a material adverse effect on our gas sales.